AmoguJUduka/AmoguJUduka/README.md

 ## 🔭 What I'm Currently Working On
 - Developing scalable cloud infrastructure using AWS CloudFormation and SAM
-- Preparing for the AWS Certified Developer Associate exam
+- Hurray!!
+Recently obtained the AWS Certified Developer Associate certification
 - Learning about RedHat Linux 9 Administration

 ## 💻 Technical Expertise